KejPi/AbracaDABra/README.md

 * Driver - available only for the [RTL-SDR driver by old-dab](https://github.com/old-dab/rtlsdr).
 Gain is controlled by the driver.
 * Hardware - uses the internal RTL-SDR HW gain control.
 RF level estimation is not available in this mode
 * Manual - manual control of the gain

+Application stores frequency correction for each RTL-SDR device in settings but to make this functional correctly, device ID of the devices must be different.
+The best way to achieve this is to set different serial number for each device that is used in application.

 Option 'RF level estimation' is available only for the [RTL-SDR driver by old-dab](https://github.com/old-dab/rtlsdr).
 It disables estimation of RF level that causes problems on some cheap Android devices.